 Warm White Bean Arugula Salad

-A vegan warm white bean salad recipe flavored with arugula and almond pesto.
+A gluten-free warm white bean salad recipe flavored with arugula and almond pesto.

 - Prep Time: 20 min